-Forecasting abilities of WEPP were tested against real, on-theground data from the H.J.
-Andrews (H.J.A.)
-Research Forest located on the Willamette National Forest in the Cascade Mountain Range of central Oregon (see Figure A).
-This assessment included approximately thirty years of suspended sediment vield data from small catchment studies within the Long Term Ecological Research (LTER) program Andrews. the Suspended sediment yields from three basins were compared with WEPP predictions after the same treatments and basin characteristics were assigned within the model.
-Equivalent H.J.A. reference basins included: Watershed 1 (WS1), clear-cut and slash burned; Watershed 2 (WS2), control, and; Watershed 3 (WS3), 25% partial-cut and slash burned.
+Forecasting abilities of WEPP were tested against real, on-the-ground data from the H.J.
+Andrews (HJA) Research Forest located on the Willamette National Forest in the Cascade Mountain Range of central Oregon (see Figure A).
+This assessment included approximately thirty years of suspended sediment yield data from small catchment studies within the Long Term Ecological Research (LTER) program at the Andrews.
+Suspended sediment yields from three basins were compared with WEPP predictions after the same treatments and basin characteristics were assigned within the model.
+Equivalent HJA reference basins included: Watershed 1 (WS1), clear-cut and slash burned; Watershed 2 (WS2), control, and; Watershed 3 (WS3), 25% partial-cut and slash burned.
 Specific characteristics of each catchment can be viewed in Table A.